 "We strongly reject hate, racism, violence and discrimination of any kind"

-By Mike Adamson, chief executive, British Red Cross
+By Béatrice Butsana-Sita, chief executive, British Red Cross

-For us, as a humanitarian organisation, the deaths of George Floyd, Chris Kaba, Tyre Nichols and many others serve as a reminder that we need to work hard, at all times and in every situation, to put time, resource and value into truly listening to people’s experiences.
+For us, as a humanitarian organisation, the deaths of George Floyd, Chris Kaba, Tyre Nichols and many others serve as a reminder of the devastating impact of racism.
+We need to work hard, at all times and in every situation, to put time, resource and value into truly listening to people’s experiences.

-And that means truly living and breathing the International Red Cross and Red Crescent Movement is built – including Humanity, Impartiality, Neutrality and Universality.
+And that means truly living and breathing the Fundamental Principles of the International Red Cross and Red Crescent Movement, – including Humanity, Impartiality, Neutrality and Universality.
 As one Movement, with one voice, we strongly reject hate, racism, violence and discrimination of any kind.

 Let’s continue to look out for one another and treat each other with kindness.
 It’s something we can all do, and it’s what makes us human.